THE BERNICE L. FOX

 individual school and only one entry per student.
 No electronic

 submissions will be accepted.
 Failure to follow these guidelines will result in disqualification.

 Every entrant will receive a certificate of participation from Monmouth College.
 All

-entries must be postmarked no later than March 15th and mailed to Dr. Thomas J.
+entries must be postmarked no later than March 15th and mailed to Dr. Robert

-Sienkewicz, Capron Professor of Classics, Monmouth College, Monmouth, Illinois 61462
+Simmons, Department of Classics, Monmouth College, Monmouth, Illinois 61462.

-including a list of previous winners, please consult the
+For further information, including a list of previous winners, please e-mail:

 15th on the contest website.